 There are many people living in less than favourable situations.
 For their own reasons, they are either unable to just leave these toxic people out of their lives or are just not ready to do so.
 It may be easy to dump a friend or co-worker but it gets really complicated when that person is a close relative like a parent, spouse or child, especially when illness is involved.

 I am not a therapist or a licensed professional.
 I am sharing with you some of the strategies I use in my own relationship.
-My tips are specific to living with a bipolar spouse but you may be able to adapt them to fit your own situation.
-I hope my tips help you but please understand that they in no way replace your getting real, professional help.
+My tips are specific to living with a bipolar spouse but they also apply to any relationship that may be toxic or co-dependent.
+I hope my five point plan helps you but please understand that they in no way replace you getting real, professional help.
 I encourage you to go and get guidance for yourself if you are over-whelmed or just need someone to help you cope and develop strategies specific to your own circumstances.
 I urge you to contact authorities if you are ever in physical danger.

 My plan is not about drawing lines in the sand.
 My plan is not about ultimatums.
 My plan is about creating healthy boundaries for yourself.
 You can only control how you respond, act and think when your partner/family member is treating you poorly.
 You can not control them!
 What you can do is create a treatment plan for yourself and implement it as needed.

 5 Point Plan For Creating Healthy Boundaries In Unhealthy Relationships